boxing/boxrec/README.md

 This project allows you to query information from [BoxRec](http://boxrec.com) and return it in JSON format.
 The purpose of this project is to act as an API for BoxRec.

+## :warning: Notice before using this package :warning:

+BoxRec has put in some work that will throw captchas if making too many quick requests and IP block you if you trip their firewall.
+For the sole purpose of blocking packages like this, which is understandable.
+But at the cost of making it a worse UX for actual people.
+If you use this project you put yourself at risk of being IP banned by BoxRec for some time, not by user but by IP.
+This is automatic from their firewall and not something they do manually.
+There are ways to get by this but nothing to discuss about at this time.
+Use this package for learning purposes at this time.

 ## Installation

 This project is written in [Node](http://nodejs.org).
 Currently this project supports Node 8-10.